gaobobo/MicroPy_PlantMonitor/README.md

 MQTT_BROKER_PORT = <MQTT_BROKER_PORT>
 ```

 - For MQTT Broker, recommend to use the mosquitto.
-For the Docker, use
+To use Docker, run
 `docker run --name mosquitto --network host -d eclipse-mosquitto:latest` to install.
 This will expose all port and
 access all device that in network.
 Add `--restart=unless-stopped` to auto restart.